Try it risk-free with a 30-day guarantee

 Pet allergies:

-1. Try not to hug or kiss your pet (I know, it's nearly impossible)
+1. Try not to hug or kiss your pet (I know, it's nearly impossible) without washing your hands and face after

 3. Keep pets out of the bedroom; remember allergens are sticky proteins, and they will stick to your bedding, clothes, furniture, etc